Ads keep this website free for you.

 The prescribed rates are subject to revision each calendar quarter, and can be found on the CRA prescribed interest rates page, but this is not usually updated until just before the calendar quarter to which the rate applies.
 The rate to use is the rate for calculating taxable benefits from low-interest and interest-free loans to employees and shareholders.
 However, for employees and shareholders, the interest is calculated based on the prescribed rate for the period during which the loan is outstanding, not on the prescribed rate at the time that the loan is made.

-The prescribed rate for 2024 Q4 starting October 1, 2024 will stay at 5%, based on the 3-month treasury bills sold at auction in July 2024.
+The prescribed rate for 2025 Q1 starting January 1, 2025 will be 4%, based on the 3-month treasury bills sold at auction in October 2024.

 Effective